What is Supplemental Instruction?

 What’s an SI leader?

 Have you ever wished you could do something over, knowing what you know now?
 SI leaders are prepared to share with you what they have learned over the years about how to study.
 They know the course content and are excited to help guide you through it.
 They’ll be in class with you every day, hearing what you hear and reading what you read.
-What they don’t do is lecture; their job is to help you think about the lectures you hear and the books you read, and then put it all together during the SI review sessions.
+What they don’t do is lecture; their job is to help you think about the lectures you hear and the books you read and then put it all together during the SI review sessions.
 SI can help you learn course material more effectively and more efficiently.

 Are you interested in becoming an SI leader?

 For a detailed description of what is involved in becoming an SI leader, see the SI leader Job Description.
 The application process is simple.
 Just fill out the application and distribute two recommendation forms to faculty.
 One of the recommendation forms should be sent to a faculty member who teaches in the subject area you are interested in leading SI.
-Turn in the application at the Wintrode Student Success Center or the TRiO SSS office in Larson Commons and have the faculty return the recommendation forms directly to the program coordinators.
+Turn in the application at the Wintrode Student Success and Opportunity Center in Wagner Hall or the TRiO SSS office in Larson Commons and have the faculty return the recommendation forms directly to the program coordinators.